mikejihbe/github-deployment-gate-demo/README.md

 # Setting up

 ```
-# Copy the env file template to .env and fill it in
+# Copy the env file template to .env
 cp .env.tmpl .env

-# Modify .env to have your real configuration
+# Modify .env to replace instances of "${VARIABLE}" with your variable values for your configuration
 ```

 # Running the app locally

-`node index.js`
+`npm run run`

 # Build and run a container
 ````